arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

 #figure(
   image("manuscript_files/plots/schematic-plot.svg"),
   caption: [
    A schematic of the outbreak definition and alert detection system.
 A) Measles incidence time series.
-B) Noise time series.
+B) Noise incidence time series.
 C) Observed time series of test positive cases according to a given testing scenario.
 In panel A, the orange bands represent regions of the measles time series that meet the outbreak definition criteria.
 In panel C, the green bands represent regions of the test positive time series that breach the alert threshold (the horizontal dashed line), and constitute an alert.
     ]
 )
 <fig-outbreak-schematic>

 === Triggering Alerts
 We define an "alert" as any consecutive string of 1 or more days where the 7-day moving average of the test-positive cases is greater than, or equal to, a pre-specified alert threshold, T.
-For each time series of test-positive cases, we calculate the percentage of alerts that are "correct", defined as any overlap of 1 or more days between the alert and outbreak periods (@fig-outbreak-schematic b and c).
+For each time series of test-positive cases, we calculate the percentage of alerts that are "correct", defined as any overlap of 1 or more days between the alert and outbreak periods (@fig-outbreak-schematic a and c).
 This is analogous to the PPV of the alert system, and will be referred to as such for the rest of the manuscript.
 Note that it is possible to have multiple alerts within a single outbreak if the 7-day moving average of test positive cases drops below the threshold, T, and we count each as correct.
-For all outbreaks in the measles time series, we calculate the percentage that contain at least 1 alert within the outbreak’s start and end dates (@fig-outbreak-schematic b and c).
+For all outbreaks in the measles time series, we calculate the percentage that contain at least 1 alert within the outbreak’s start and end dates (@fig-outbreak-schematic a and c).
 We refer to this as the sensitivity of the alert system.
 We also calculate the detection delay as the time from the start of an outbreak to the start of its first alert.
 If the alert period starts before the outbreak and continues past the start date of the outbreak, this would be considered a correct alert with a negative delay i.e., an early warning triggered by false positive test results.